egeecagan/Better-Mail/README.md

 3. Install the requirements in the requirements.txt folder with `pip`

+4. Use `cd source`

-4. Use `streamlit run source/app.py` and follow the instructions on the graphical user interface
+5. Use `streamlit run app.py` and follow the instructions on the graphical user interface

 ## 🛠️ Technologies Used